mapeditor/tiled/CONTRIBUTING.md

 ## Making a Donation

-You can also support further development of Tiled with [a monthly donation to Thorbjørn](https://www.patreon.com/bjorn) on Patreon.
+Please consider supporting further development of Tiled with [a monthly donation](https://www.mapeditor.org/donate).

 Thanks a lot for your contribution!